RootLoveWorld/reactProjects/doc/ARCHITECTURE.md

 2. Commands are processed by Tiptap Core
 3. Changes are applied to the Yjs Document
 4. Yjs synchronizes changes with other clients via WebSocket
-5. Remote changes are received through WebSocket Provider
+5. **WebSocket Client** sends updates to **WebSocket Server**
+6. **WebSocket Server** broadcasts updates to all connected clients
+7. **WebSocket Client** receives remote changes
-6. Yjs applies remote changes to the document
+8. Yjs applies remote changes to the document
-7. Tiptap Core updates the editor view
+9. Tiptap Core updates the editor view
-8. UI reflects the updated state
+10. UI reflects the updated state

+## Recent Updates

+1. **Simplified Extension System**: Removed the custom ExtensionManager to resolve runtime errors
+2. **Direct Extension Usage**: Using Tiptap extensions directly instead of through a manager
+3. **WebSocket Server**: Simplified implementation that works with available dependencies
+4. **Document Storage**: In-memory storage for documents (can be extended with databases)

+## Deployment Considerations

+For production deployment:

+1. **WebSocket Server**:
+   - Use a robust WebSocket server implementation
+   - Implement proper error handling and logging
+   - Add authentication and authorization
+   - Use a database for document persistence

+2. **Client-Side**:
+   - Implement reconnection logic
+   - Add error handling for network issues
+   - Optimize performance for large documents

+3. **Security**:
+   - Validate all incoming data
+   - Implement rate limiting
+   - Add encryption for sensitive data